Explainable deep learning improves human mental models of self-driving cars: Abstract

 \section{Abstract}

-{ Self-driving cars increasingly rely on deep neural networks to achieve human-like driving~\cite{phan2023driveirl,marcu2023lingoqa}.
-However, the opacity of such black-box motion planners makes it challenging for the human behind the wheel to accurately anticipate when they will fail~\cite{nikolaidis2012human,major2020expect,paleja2021utility}, with potentially catastrophic consequences~\cite{Titcomb2019,Fang2023,templeton2024waymo}.
-Here, we introduce concept-wrapper network (i.e., CW-Net), a method for explaining the behavior of black-box motion planners by grounding their reasoning in human-interpretable concepts.
-We deploy CW-Net on a real self-driving car and show that the resulting explanations refine the human driver's mental model of the car, allowing them to better predict its behavior and adjust their own behavior accordingly.
-Unlike previous work using toy domains or simulations~\cite{kenny2023towards,kim2023and,atakishiyev2024explainable}, our study presents the first real-world demonstration of how to build authentic autonomous vehicles (AVs) that give interpretable, causally faithful explanations for their decisions, without sacrificing performance.
-We anticipate our method could be applied to other safety-critical systems with a human in the loop, such as autonomous drones and robotic surgeons.
-Overall, our study suggests a pathway to explainability for autonomous agents as a whole, which can help make them more transparent, their deployment safer, and their usage more ethical. }
+{ Self-driving cars increasingly rely on deep neural networks to achieve human-like driving~\cite{tomov2025treeirl,phan2023driveirl,marcu2023lingoqa}.
+The opacity of such black-box planners makes it challenging to accurately anticipate when they will fail~\cite{nikolaidis2012human,major2020expect,paleja2021utility}, with potentially catastrophic consequences~\cite{Titcomb2019,Fang2023,templeton2024waymo}.
+While research into interpreting these systems has surged, most of it is confined to simulations or toy setups due to the difficulty of real-world deployment~\cite{kenny2023towards,atakishiyev2024explainable}, leaving the practical utility of such techniques unknown.
+Here, we introduce the Concept-Wrapper Network (CW-Net), a method for faithfully explaining the behavior of machine-learning-based planners that causally grounds their reasoning in human-interpretable concepts without sacrificing performance.
+We deploy CW-Net on a real self-driving car and show that the resulting explanations improve the human driver's mental model of the vehicle, allowing them to better predict its behavior, particularly in surprising situations.
+This demonstrates that explainable deep learning integrated into self-driving cars can be both understandable and useful in a realistic deployment setting.
+We anticipate our method could be applied to other safety-critical systems, such as autonomous drones and robotic surgeons, as well as to other architectures, such as end-to-end learning systems and vision-language-action models.
+Overall, our study establishes a deployment-validated pathway to interpretability for autonomous agents, which could help make them more transparent and safe. }